Wheeler Shale

 and represents a Konzentrat-Lagerstätte.
 Varied soft bodied organisms are locally preserved, a fauna (including Naraoia, Wiwaxia and Hallucigenia) and preservation style (carbonaceous film) normally associated with the more famous Burgess Shale.
 As such, the Wheeler Shale also represents a Konservat-Lagerstätten.

 Together with the Marjum Formation and lower Weeks Formation, the Wheeler Shale forms 490 to 610 m of limestone and shale exposed in one of the thickest, most fossiliferous and best exposed sequences of Middle Cambrian rocks in North America.

 At the type locality of Wheeler Amphitheater, House Range, Millard County, western Utah, the Wheeler Shale consists of a heterogeneous succession of highly calcareous shale, shaley limestone, mudstone and thin, flaggy limestone.
 The Wheeler Formation (although the Marjum & Weeks Formations are missing) extends into the Drum Mountains, northwest of the House Range where similar fossils and preservation are found.

 Taphonomy and sedimentology

-Detailed work recognises a number of ~10 m thick lagerstätten sequences in the formation, each of which formed at a sea-level high stand in deep water.
+Detailed work recognises a number of ~10 m thick lagerstätten sequences in the formation, each of which formed at a sea-level highstand in deep water.
 The lagerstätte were deposited by turbidities and mudslides onto an oxygenated sea floor.

 The productive layers comprise mud and clay particles, with a tiny fraction of wind-blown quartz.